ropensci/roweb3/content/blog/2025-10-21-ship-multiverse/index.md

 ### riem, to get weather data from ASOS stations (airports) via the Iowa Environment Mesonet.

-I submitted my [riem package](https://github.com/r-multiverse/contributions/pull/238) that accesses airport weather data, even if it is also distributed on CRAN.
+I submitted my [riem package](https://github.com/r-multiverse/contributions/pull/238) that accesses airport weather data, even if it is also distributed on CRAN: I wanted to explore different publication venues.
 Because the automatic checks (of the license for instance) passed and because I am a public member of a GitHub organization trusted by the multiverse (ropensci), my PR was automatically merged.

 Read more about [riem](https://docs.ropensci.org/riem/).